 Long Beach Special Needs Planning Lawyers Helping Clients to Protect the Future of a Loved One With Special Needs

-What Are the Most Important Things to Consider When Planning for the Future of a Loved One With Special Needs?
+What Are the Crucial Factors to Take Into Account While Making Future Plans for a Loved One with Special Needs?

-Families may often find that there is a delicate balance between making sure their loved one lives a comfortable life and keeping them eligible for benefits such as SSI (Supplemental Security Income).
-For that reason, many families turn to SNTs (Special Needs Trusts) as a way to achieve both goals.
+Families may discover that there is frequently a fine line between ensuring their loved one has a pleasant life and maintaining their eligibility for assistance like SSI (Supplemental Security Income).
+Because of this, many families use SNTs (Special Needs Trusts) as a means of achieving both objectives.

-Among the most common types of special needs trusts are First-Party trusts and Third-Party trusts.
-Special needs trusts are usually irrevocable, meaning they cannot be easily changed or terminated, and any assets used to fund the trust will be owned by the trust (and not by the person who transferred them into the trust).
+First-Party and Third-Party trusts are two of the most popular special needs trusts.
+Most special needs trusts are irreversible, which means they cannot be readily modified or canceled, and any assets used to support the trust will belong to it (and not by the person who transferred them into the trust).